Student Records and Transcripts

-The Official Student File and Official Student Record are maintained by the Office of the University Registrar, which is accountable for the management of these records.
-Student records are managed according to the provisions of Management of Student Records and Information Policy.
+The Official Student File and Official Student Record are maintained by the Office of the University Registrar which is accountable for the management of these records.
+Student records are managed according to the provisions of the Management of Student Records and Information Policy.

-Additional records relating to students may also exist elsewhere in the university.
-Original consents to releases personal information submitted by students to other departments must be sent promptly to the Office of the University Registrar, for placement on the Official Student File.
+Additional records relating to students may exist elsewhere in the university.
+Original consents to release personal information submitted by students to other departments must be sent promptly to the Office of the University Registrar, for placement on the Official Student File.

 Official Student Transcript

-An Official Transcript of the student academic record is created and maintained by the Office of the University Registrar.
+An Official Transcript of the student's academic record is created and maintained by the Office of the University Registrar.

 Students may request an Official Transcript online through myStudentSystem or by submitting a Transcript Request Form to the Office of the University Registrar.

 Transcripts are considered confidential information and will not be released without proper authorization.
-Transcripts will be issued only as authorized on the official request, this can include mail, fax, or pick-up in person by an authorized third party.
+Transcripts will be issued only as authorized on the official request, this can include mail, fax, electronically via MyCredsTM or pick-up in person.
 Additionally, Official Transcripts can be sent electronically to member institutions of the Alberta Post-Secondary Application System.
 MacEwan University requires proper authorization to have transcripts sent to institutions, employers, legal counsel and other agencies.
 If students want the transcript(s) sent to a party other than themselves or a post-secondary institution, the name and address (including postal code) must be included.